Skip to main content

 • Create New Segment: Create a segment for records affected by your import (This can be helpful when debugging imports).

-• Default User Type: All records imported are assumed to be students by default.
+• Default User Type: By default, all imported records are assumed to be students.
 This can be changed to Family or Influencer.

 Preview